aadend1710/WHSTechNotes/journal.md

 February 23, 2026

 I believe the most important technology used in the 2026 Winter Olympics was AI-powered motion tracking and 3D computer vision because it revolutionized both fairness and performance by providing objective, millisecond-accurate data that eliminated human bias from judging.
 I observed this technology being used extensively in figure skating and ski jumping, where specialized high quality high-speed camera arrays captured the athletes' movements in 3D space to instantly calculate jump height, and landing dynamics.
 This affected the competition because it ensured a higher level of transparency, as judges no longer had to rely solely on the naked eye to make quick decisions on complex technical elements.
 While I feel this improved the sport by making results more indisputable and helping athletes refine their form with precision, I also recognize the concern that it may create a digital divide between wealthy nations and those with less access to these expensive training tools.

+# March 2nd, 2026

+Job #1

+Company: USAA

+Job Title: Software Engineer

+Education Required: Bachelor’s degree in a tech field (or equivalent experience).

+Experience Required: 4+ years in software development.

+Skills / Tools / Languages: Java, Python, JavaScript, SQL, and Agile teamwork.

+Certifications: Not required, but Oracle or coding bootcamp certs are a plus.

+What the job does: You build, test, and fix the apps and digital tools that USAA members use for banking and insurance.

+Job #2

+Company: Booz Allen Hamilton

+Job Title: Cybersecurity Analyst

+Education Required: High School diploma (though a degree is preferred).

+Experience Required: 5+ years in cyber; 3+ years in a security office.

+Skills / Tools / Languages: Threat hunting, digital forensics, and understanding security rules.

+Certifications: Security+ or CISSP (and you must be able to get a security clearance).

+What the job does: You watch for digital "break-ins" and lead the response to stop hackers and protect sensitive data.

+I’d prefer the Software Engineer role at USAA because it aligns with my personal interests and my current studies.
+This position specifically requires a Bachelor’s degree and proficiency in programming languages like Java and Python.
+These requirements connect to me because I am a Communications major who loves technology and wants to understand the "behind-the-scenes" of how software is built.
+My goal is to eventually create my own software, and the technical skills listed in the job description provide the perfect roadmap to get there.
+By combining my communication background with these coding skills, I can bridge the gap between technical building and clear digital messaging.
+Ultimately, this role fits my desire to grow into a creator in the tech industry.